Kärcher Industrial vacuum IVR-L 100/30 Sc

 Industrial vacuum IVR-L 100/30 Sc

-The powerful IVR-L 100/30 liquid and swarf vacuum.
+Powerful IVR-L 100/30 Sc liquid and swarf vacuum.
 With wear-free side channel blower.
-Designed for three-shift operation in production facilities.
+Built for 3-shift operation in production.
 Extra long service life.

-The IVR-L 100/30: a durable and powerful industrial vacuum cleaner that is particularly suitable for vacuuming liquids and/or swarf in the metalworking industry.
-The robust design ensures the vacuum cleaner has a long service life despite the toughest industrial applications.
-The 3-shift side channel blower of the IVR-L 100/30 is designed for shift operation.
+IVR-L 100/30 Sc: a durable and powerful industrial vacuum cleaner that is particularly suitable for vacuuming liquids and/or swarf in the metalworking industry.
+The robust design ensures the vacuum cleaner a long service life despite the toughest industrial applications.
+The 3-shift side channel blower of the IVR-L 100/30 Sc is designed for shift operation.
 This also makes the machine suitable for stationary applications in production.
-When vacuuming liquids, the current filling level can be seen at all times through the drain hose.
+When vacuuming liquids, the current fill level can be seen at all times through the drain hose.
 The collecting container is linked to the vacuum cleaner via a set-down mechanism that can be operated from a standing position.

 Features and benefits